GN4RK/terry/README.md

 You can add Terry to your server by clicking this invite link : https://discord.com/api/oauth2/authorize?client_id=746064350456053825&permissions=19520&scope=bot

-The bot needs embed permission to work.
+The bot needs those permissions to work :
+- Read Messages/View Channels
+- Send Messages
+- Embed Links
+- Add Reactions

 ## Hosting your own version of the bot